gil7788/Terraform-GCP/README.md

 - `google_compute_instance`: A compute instance for running applications.

 ## Variables
+Please pay attention to variable values, make sure it fits your needs.
+Change the project and credentials file to your own, also change region and zone to your region and zone, or to your desired region and zone.

 - `project`: The GCP project ID.
 - `credentials_file`: Path to your GCP credentials file.
 - `region`: The GCP region for the resources.
 Default is `us-central1`.